kermitt2/article_dataset_builder/Readme.md

 > pip3 install -f requirements

+For instance to process a list of DOI:

+> python3 harvest --dois my_dois.txt

 For instance for the [CORD-19 dataset](https://pages.semanticscholar.org/coronavirus-research), you can directly use the [source_metadata.csv](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/2020-03-13/all_sources_metadata_2020-03-13.csv) file by running:

-> python3 harvest --csv source_metadata.csv --out consolidated_metadata_out.json
+> python3 harvest --cord19 all_sources_metadata_2020-03-13.csv

 This will generate a consolidated metadata file (specified by `--out`,  or `consolidated_metadata.json` by default), upload full text files, converted tei.xml files and other optional files either in the local file system (under data_path indicated in the config.json file) or on a S3 bucket if the fields are filled in config.json.

-for example:

-> python3 harvest --csv all_sources_metadata_2020-03-13.csv

-you can set a specific config file name like this:
+You can set a specific config file name like this:

-> python3 harvest --csv all_sources_metadata_2020-03-13.csv --config my_config_file.json
+> python3 harvest --cord19 all_sources_metadata_2020-03-13.csv --config my_config_file.json

+To resume an interrupted processing, simply re-run the same command.

+To reprocess the failed articles of an harvesting, use:

+> python3 harvest.py --reprocess

+To create a dump of the consolidated metadata of all the processed files (including the UUID identifier and the state of processing):

+> python3 harvest.py --dump consolidated_metadata.json

+## Generated files

 Structure of the generated files for an article having as UUID identifier `98da17ff-bf7e-4d43-bdf2-4d8d831481e5`